KetchuppOfficial/ParaPF/README.md

 $ make run
 ```

-It you want to clean all objective files:
+If you want to clean all objective files:
 ```
 $ make clean
 ```